Dolphins WR Daewood Davis released from hospital after being carted off with injury vs. Jaguars

 MIAMI GARDENS, Fla.
 (AP) — Miami Dolphins rookie wide receiver Daewood Davis was released from a Jacksonville hospital Sunday morning after he was carted off the field during the fourth quarter of Miami's preseason game against the Jaguars Saturday night.

-The Dolphins announced Sunday that Davis will travel back to South Florida with the team.
+The Dolphins announced Sunday that Davis will travel back to South Florida with team personnel.

 Davis was trying to catch a pass from James Blackman in the fourth quarter when he took a hard hit from Jacksonvile’s Dequan Jackson, who was flagged for unnecessary roughness.
 Davis remained down on the field motionless, was carted off in an immobilized position and taken to a hospital for further evaluation.